 With a battery, excess solar energy production can be stored and used when needed, so that you could save up to 80% on your power bills.

 Save even more with the Virtual Power Plant

 A VPP is a network of distributed solar and battery systems that work together to supply power to the grid when it is needed most.

 In periods of high electricity demand, the VPP operator can access the energy in household batteries and trade it on the National Energy Market.
 When your battery is discharged to support the grid, you get paid for your contribution.
 Therefore, a VPP allows you to earn extra savings from your solar and battery system, while also helping to integrate more renewable energy in to the NSW electricity grid.

-SolarHub uses ActewAGL VPP technology for this project and the discount is subject to subscribing to the ActewAGL Solar Partner Plus plan:
+SolarHub uses ActewAGL VPP technology for this project and the discount is subject to subscribing to a specific energy plan.

 Am I eligible for a SDB project discount?

 The Smart Distributed Batteries project is being deployed in the following Council areas: